 And just recently, we’ve introduced to the rental car segment the ability to filter by electric/hybrid vehicle, making it easy for travelers to find greener ground options.

 It may have been a while since your travelers have logged into the OBT, so before they begin using it again, we suggest testing it out yourself to make sure everything is working properly.

 In fact, this is an excellent practice to do year-round – periodically walking through the OBT booking process so you can see firsthand what the traveler’s experience looks like.
-You can simulate bookings to verify that the correct information is being populated and that any on-screen messages you have implemented pop up on the right screens and are consistent with your current policy.
+You can simulate corporate travel bookings to verify that the correct information is being populated and that any on-screen messages you have implemented pop up on the right screens and are consistent with your current policy.

 We also recommend notifying your OBT provider about your plan to relaunch the program so they can also assist with configuring the tool and set it up according to your preferences, which may have evolved over the last year.
 And don’t forget to ask about any new features that may have been added since the last time your travelers were on the road.